 - Onion: For the veggies; red, yellow, or white.
 White onion for salsa.

 - Tomatillos: Husked and rinsed.

 - Jalapenos: I used two.
 Use more or less depending on your desired level of spiciness.

 - Lime juice

 - Soft corn tortillas: Or flour if you prefer.

-How do you make roasted vegetable tacos with salsa verde and mashed avocado?
+How to make roasted vegetable tacos with salsa verde and mashed avocado (+ tips)

-First off is the salsa verdé.
+First off is the salsa verde.
 Turn broiler on high at least five minutes prior to use.
 Arrange tomatillos and jalapenos on a baking sheet.
 Broil for ten minutes, flipping halfway through.
-Remove from oven (but leave the oven on for the veggies).
+Remove from the oven (but leave the oven on for the veggies).